Robust Cross-View Gait Recognition with Evidence: A Discriminant Gait GAN (DiGGAN) Approach: Experiments

-\textbf{Uncooperative Setting Results} Compared with cooperative mode, this scenario is more challenging since the gallery views are non-uniform.
-Following the settings in \cite{OU-MVLP2018}, we randomly select one from the 14 view angles for each test subject in gallery.
-Furthermore, considering the cost of collecting full-view training samples, it would be more practical to train the model with less views but can generalise to more.
-In this paper, we thus add an extra challenge and use the same model that is trained by only 4 angles and the rest of 10 angles in the test gallery are assumed as unseen.
-To the best of our knowledge, this is the first attempt to match gait images from unseen view angles in the test gallery.
-In Table~\ref{tab:unco_comparison}, our model significantly outperforms state-of-the-art approaches that are trained by full 14 views.
+Compared with cooperative mode, this scenario is more challenging since the gallery contains non-uniform views.
+Following the settings in \cite{OU-MVLP2018}, we randomly select one from the $14$ view angles for each test subject in gallery.
+The experimental results are shown in Table~\ref{tab:unco_comparison}, our model significantly outperforms state-of-the-art approaches.